Puffy Apple Omelet

 - 1/4 teaspoon ground cinnamon

-- In a small mixing bowl, beat egg whites on medium speed until soft peaks form.
-Gradually beat in sugar, 1 tablespoon as a time, on high until stiff peaks form.
-Fold into yolk mixture.
+- In another bowl, beat egg whites on medium speed until foamy.
+Gradually add sugar, 1 tablespoon at a time, beating on high after each addition until stiff peaks form.
+Fold into flour mixture.

 - Pour into a 9-in. deep-dish pie plate coated with cooking spray.
 Arrange apple slices over top.
 Mix sugar and cinnamon; sprinkle over apple.